-Sebastian Mallaby is Paul A. Volcker senior fellow for international economics at the Council on Foreign Relations (CFR) and Visiting Senior Fellow at the LSE.
+Sebastian Mallaby is Paul A. Volcker Senior Fellow for International Economics at the Council on Foreign Relations (CFR).

 An experienced journalist and public speaker, Mr. Mallaby has served as a contributing editor for the Financial Times and as a columnist and editorial board member at the Washington Post.
 His interests cover a wide variety of domestic and international issues, including financial markets, the implications of the rise of newly emerging powers, and the intersection of economics and international relations.
 His writing has also appeared in the New York Times, the Wall Street Journal, and the Atlantic Monthly.